 Eventually, there comes a time when small business owners set their sights on growth and expansion.
 Doing so often requires more capital, and many small business owners consider replacing their existing business debt with a new, more affordable loan.
 This process is called refinancing and can be a critical step to grow your business.

-When done correctly, refinancing your business debt can lower your monthly payments, APR, and interest payments, improve your overall credit score, and most importantly, free up cash flow to invest back into the business.
+When done correctly, refinancing a business loan can lower your monthly payments, APR, and interest payments, improve your overall credit score, and most importantly, free up cash flow to invest back into the business.

 Once you’ve made the decision to refinance your business debt, consider the following questions before you reach out to a lender and start the application process: